 What are the Benefits of Robotically-Assisted Surgery?

 Robotic mitral valve repair provides many potential advantages compared to conventional surgery, including:

-- Less risk of complications, such as post-operative infection, blood loss
+- Less risk of complications, such as post-operative infection, blood loss and blood transfusions

 - Less pain and scarring